Monique Meloche Gallery

 Working with an international group of emerging and established artists in all media, the gallery presents conceptually challenging installations in Chicago and at art fairs internationally, with an emphasis on curatorial and institutional outreach.
 Roster artists include Ebony G. Patterson, Sanford Biggers, Rashid Johnson, Carrie Schneider, Amy Sherald, David Antonio Cruz, Brendan Fernandes, Cheryl Pope, Nate Young, Maia Cruz Palileo, and Jake Troyli, among many others.

-Recent and upcoming exhibitions include Candida Alvarez, Nate Young, Maia Cruz Palileo, and Jake Troyli.
+Recent and upcoming exhibitions include Jake Troyli, Maia Cruz Palileo, Ebony G. Patterson, and Ben Murray.

 Top image: Ebony G. Patterson, Monique Meloche Gallery, 2018.